dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T852: Charities can swiftly respond to emergencies.
+### T852: Charities respond quickly to emergencies with targeted aid.

 |Support|
 |---|